determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

 Optional.
 Additional Slurm options to be passed when launching trials with ``sbatch``.
 These options enable control of Slurm options not otherwise managed by Determined.
-For example, to specify required memory per cpu and exclusive access to an entire node when scheduled, you could specify:
+For example, to specify required memory per CPU and exclusive access to an entire node when scheduled, you could specify:

 .. code:: yaml